-While vitamin E is thought to be protective against lipid peroxidation, even high doses of vitamin E could not reduce the oxidation posed by fish oil supplementation.
+While vitamin E is thought to be protective against lipid peroxidation, even high doses of vitamin E could not reduce the oxidation that fish oil supplements promote.

 Dr. Brian Peskin, the author of the research cited above, posited that fish oils are more harmful than trans fats.
 This is particularly concerning since a 1994 study found that trans fats had been responsible for at least 30,000 premature heart disease deaths annually.
 In 2015, trans fats were finally banned.

 Many people find short-term relief from taking these highly unsaturated oils, in the same way that they may find relief from eating less (fasting) or taking ibuprofen.
 Instead of addressing the underlying cause, these tactics simply suppress the immune system or the inflammatory response.